So what is the PAUSE effect?

 “There is a presence, a silence, a stillness which is here by itself.
 There is no doer of it, no creator of this stillness.
 It is simply here in you, with you.”
 Mooji

-I now actively make time throughout my day to pause and rest in the beautiful feelings and well-being that naturally come with a quiet mind.
+I was unconsciously living in a state of a busy mind, hyper-vigilance, and agitation.
+Now, I actively make time throughout my day to pause and rest in the beautiful feelings and well-being that naturally come with a quiet mind.

 Presence, taking a slow deep breath come into awareness of where your mind has taken you.

-Allow the sensations in your body to settle as your mind begins to quieten.
+Allow the sensations in your body to settle as your mind begins to quiet.